nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all of your clients : `list`

-Shows a list of all your clients in your Link.me.
+Shows a list of all your clients in Link.me.

 Format: `list`

 ### Editing a client : `edit`

-Edits an existing client in your Link.me.
+Edits an existing client in Link.me.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [g/GENDER] [b/BIRTHDATE] [t/TAG]...`